Doctoral Programme in Exact Sciences - Admission Criteria and Instructions for Applicants

 • Current state of doctoral thesis and postgraduate studies.

 The research plan should follow the guidelines for the responsible conduct of research (see Responsible Conduct of Research (RCR) | Finnish National Board on Research Integrity TENK).
 The research plans can be checked with the Turnitin OriginalityCheck plagiarism detection software.
-The use of artificial intelligence (AI) to assist in the preparation of the research plan other than checking the language or generating short expressions should be clearly indicated in the research plan.
+The use of artificial intelligence (AI) in the research plan should be clearly stated in the application.

 Those applicants who apply for the study right, will write a research plan in the second application phase.
 The applicant will write the plan together with their supervisor.
+If the study right applicant does not have a research plan when applying in TalentAdore during the first stage, they can upload a blank document to the system.

 3. Bachelor's and Master's degree certificates and study transcripts (or documents of corresponding degrees)

-1. If you have completed your Bachelor's and Master's degree(s) (or corresponding degrees) at a higher education institution in Finland, you should attach the scanned original degree certificates and transcripts of study records to the electronic application form.
+a.
+If you have completed your Bachelor's and Master's degree(s) (or corresponding degrees) at a higher education institution in Finland, you should attach the scanned original degree certificates and transcripts of study records to the electronic application form.

-2. If you have completed your Bachelor's and Master's degree(s) (or corresponding degrees) at a higher education institution abroad (i.e. outside of Finland), you should attach the scanned original degree certificates and transcripts of study records (in the language that the degree was completed in).
+b.
+If you have completed your Bachelor's and Master's degree(s) (or corresponding degrees) at a higher education institution abroad (i.e. outside of Finland), you should attach the scanned original degree certificates and transcripts of study records (in the language that the degree was completed in).
 If the original degree certificates or transcripts of study records are not written in English, Finnish or Swedish, official translations to one of these languages should also be submitted.
 A transcript in English can be replaced by a Diploma Supplement (DS) awarded by a European educational institution, provided that it contains the information about completed courses and other study attainments.

 If the Master’s degree is not completed by the deadline of application time, an up-to-date transcript of study records should be attached to the application.